chaos-polymtl/lethe/doc/source/parameters/cfd/mesh_adaptation_control.rst

 	  # Type of mesh adaptation.
 Choices are  none, uniform or kelly.
 	  set type                     = none

-	  # Variable for kelly estimation.
+	  # Variable(s) for kelly estimation.
 Choices are velocity, pressure, phase or temperature.
+	  # For multi-variables refinement, separate the different variables with a comma
 	  set variable                 = velocity

 	  # Frequency of the mesh refinement